Germany looks for budget fix as steel firms bemoan loss of confidence

 "Politicians must find answers really quickly due to the big loss of confidence in the industry," said Bernhard Osburg, head of the German steel association and CEO of Thyssenkrupp's steel division, the country's top steelmaker.

-"But above all also in other countries among suppliers and potential partners in the value chain, as to how this transformation, which is on its way, can be reliably financed."

-His comments highlight major uncertainty within Germany's industrial firms, which are already struggling with higher inflation and interest rates and are increasingly looking to more favourable markets such as the United States.
+His comments highlight major uncertainty among Germany's industrial firms, which are already struggling with higher inflation and interest rates and are increasingly looking to more favourable markets such as the United States.

-Osburg said that meant that money Berlin has pledged to help transform industry towards decarbonisation, a key aspect of Scholz's political agenda, was no longer there and that it would be tough to plug the hole.

-Many companies had started decarbonisation projects in good faith that funding from Berlin's budget would eventually arrive, creating major uncertainty for firms and their suppliers over the economic viability of projects.

 Scholz on Wednesday evening said he expected the parliament to pass the 2024 budget soon but not in haste until it had assessed the impact of the ruling.